 Self-care branches out into anything that meets your personal needs.
 Sometimes, this might mean putting off work and home for a little more snuggle time with your baby.
 Sometimes, it means you doodle a note to “watch video bloopers on YouTube” in your to-do list to ensure you get those five minutes of laughter.

 Here are some concrete ways in which to boost that healthy balance with a little bit of self-care.

 1. Keep Up With Your Fitness

 What’s your fitness routine like?

-If it’s somewhere in the middle of “I have one in mind” and “nonexistent,” do yourself a favor and squeeze one in somewhere between work and family.
+If it’s between “I have one in mind” and “nonexistent,” do yourself a favor and squeeze one in between work and family.

 I recently started a brand-new fitness routine.
 Though it was slightly derailed due to being sick, it’s been healthful and invigorating.
 Every morning after dropping my son off at school, I stop at the park by my house for a morning jog.
 It’s nothing strenuous, just a lap or two around the small park.
 Even if I can only fit in a 20-minute walk, it does a world of good.

 - I get to be alone with my thoughts and music for a while.

 - I have something healthy to look forward to each day.